Use to find companies where this pattern is active.

 Limits

 This interpretation records a co-occurring configuration, not a recovery call.
-The 'near-extreme-low' obs is binary at a 1% threshold over a 52-week window — a stock that drifted further below its 52-week low and then bounced 2% will not fire even if it remains in steep drawdown.
-The 'all-years-positive-income-3y' obs counts how many of the last three annual periods had positive net income; magnitude and trajectory are not constrained.
-The 'ratio-cashflow-fcf-conversion' obs is industry-benchmarked FCF/OCF — it fires when capex consumes a small share of operating cash flow (i.e., FCF is a large share of OCF) relative to peers, which is a capex-light reading, not a verdict on whether earnings are 'real'.
+The 'near-extreme-low' observation is binary at a 1% threshold over a 52-week window — a stock that drifted further below its 52-week low and then bounced 2% will not fire even if it remains in steep drawdown.
+The 'all-years-positive-income-3y' observation counts how many of the last three annual periods had positive net income; magnitude and trajectory are not constrained.
+The 'ratio-cashflow-fcf-conversion' observation is industry-benchmarked FCF/OCF — it fires when capex consumes less of operating cash flow than it does at most peers (i.e., FCF is a larger share of OCF than theirs), which is a relative reading, not a verdict on whether earnings are 'real'.
+In a capital-heavy industry it can fire on a company whose capex still exceeded its operating cash flow outright, leaving free cash flow negative.
 The price being at a 52-week low can persist or trend further down.

 Explanation